colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 ## Download using Conda

 To install the DeePMD-kit, you must first install Anaconda or Miniconda.
 If storage space on your instance of Linux is an issue, use Miniconda.
-If you already have one of these, skip the next step.
+If you already have conda, skip this step.

-Install Anaconda here or Miniconda here.
+Instructions on installing Miniconda [here.](https://www.youtube.com/watch?v=Ye4epph6Gzo)

+## Install CPU version of DeePMD-kit
 From here on I will only focus on the CPU version of this kit.
 If I find out that the GPU version may also be necessary, then I will include it.

 Open the terminal in Linux, and begin the installation.
-To install the CPU version via Conda:
+To install the CPU version via Conda: virtu

 `conda install deepmd-kit=*=*cpu lammps-dp=*=*cpu -c deepmodeling`